Karinliu/weekly-nerd-1819/sockets.io/sockets.md

 When the user submitted their hashtag and username, they can interact with each other by joining a room together.
 To work out this step of the application, you already can see that there are a lot of actions happen between the client and server.

 For example: <br>
-Step 1.
-Client can click on user for interacting. <br>
+1. Client can click on user for interacting. <br>
-Step 2.
-When client clicked on other user, it HAS to send it back to the server. <br>
+2. When client clicked on other user, it HAS to send it back to the server. <br>
-Step 3.
-Server received the invite and send it back to the user. <br>
+3. Server received the invite and send it back to the user. <br>

-Step 4.
-User accept/denied the invite<br>
+4. User accept/denied the invite<br>
-Step 5.
-Invite that is accepted/denied is sended back to the server. <br>
+5. Invite that is accepted/denied is sended back to the server. <br>
-Step 6.
-Server creates a room that both users can join. <br>
+6. Server creates a room that both users can join. <br>
-Step 7.
-Both users are in new room (new pagescreen).
+7. Both users are in new room (new pagescreen).

 As you can see, there are many actions that are done between server and client.
 To perform all these actions, a lot of socket.emit and socket.on takes place between client and server that sends data back and forth.

 ##### Not finished yet
 Once this step has been completed, the interaction between users now really begins!
 After both users joined the room together.
 They can do the following things: <br>
-• They can chat with each other. <br>
+* They can chat with each other. <br>
-• Adding an filter over the images. <br>
+* Adding an filter over the images. <br>
-• When the filter is added, the other user will also see the changes. <br>
+* When the filter is added, the other user will also see the changes. <br>

 As you can see in the interaction that can be done, there are also a number of data transmissions in between (socket.emit, socket.on).